Today’s Topic: When Your Athlete Wants to Quit

 Here are the main reasons why kids want to quit.
 They’re not having fun, they’re not seeing improvement, there’s too much pressure, or they’re not getting enough attention.
 If you can remedy that, find her fun.
 Help her to see where she is improving, because I’m guessing she’s not seeing as much improvement as she’s actually doing, especially since she’s been doing this whole mental thing.
 Pressure, is there pressure?
 Where is it coming from?
 Is it coming from her?
 Is it coming from the coach?
 How can you dissolve that a little bit?
 Kind of take the pressure off.

 Is she not getting enough attention ’cause younger kids are more talented, blah, blah?
 Can you help her to figure out what’s going well and celebrate with her.
 For her effort, of course, not just her outcomes.
 And bottom line, if she’s doesn’t enjoy it, if it’s because her schedule’s too hectic or it interferes with school or something she truly loves, then let her walk away.
 And, otherwise, I’m a big fan of if you don’t know, do nothing.
 Don’t jump to any conclusions if everybody’s in doubt.
 If you’re in doubt, just hang out with it.
 And hopefully, you guys will become more clear.
 And the more that you can be honest with her, be neutral, don’t force your agenda, then you’re going to be able to guide her to find her own intuitive path.

 All right you guys, I’m out of time.
 And I will see you again next week.
-Feel free to submit questions to email@example.com.
-Oh, and if you want a free download this week, I have a report that’s Five Things to Never Say to Your Kid After A Competition, and you can download that for free at completeperformancecoaching.com/five.
+Feel free to submit questions to firstname.lastname@example.org.
+Oh, and if you want a free download this week, I have a report that’s Five Things to Never Say to Your Kid After A Competition, and you can download that for free at completeperformancecoaching.com/5.
 All right, guys.
 See you soon.